-- 15. Prescription Drugs, including new Prescription Drugs or new dosage forms, that UnitedHealthcare determines do not meet the definition of a Covered Health Service: - 16.
+- 14. weight loss drugs excluded except those covered by the plan and prescribed by a qualified provider; - 15.
+Prescription Drugs, including new Prescription Drugs or new dosage forms, that UnitedHealthcare determines do not meet the definition of a Covered Health Service; - 16.
 Prescription Drugs that contain an approved biosimilar or a biosimilar and Therapeutically Equivalent (having essentially the same efficacy and adverse effect profile) to another covered Prescription Drug; - 17.
 Prescription Drugs that contain (an) active ingredient(s) which is (are) a modified version of and Therapeutically Equivalent to another covered Prescription Drug; - 18. typically administered by a qualified provider or licensed health professional in an outpatient setting.
-This exclusion does not apply to Depo Provera and other injectable drugs used for contraception; - in a particular Therapeutic Class (visit myuhc.com or call the number on the back of your ID card for information on which Therapeutic Classes are excluded); - 20. unit dose packaging of Prescription Drugs; - 21. used for conditions and/or at dosages determined to be Experimental or Investigational, or Unproven, unless the Claims Administrator (UHC) and CenturyLink have agreed to cover an Experimental or Investigational or Unproven treatment, as defined in the Glossary section;

-- 22. Prescription Drug as a replacement for a previously dispensed Prescription Drug that was lost, stolen, broken or destroyed.
+This exclusion does not apply to Depo Provera and other injectable drugs used for contraception; - 19. in a particular Therapeutic Class (visit myuhc.com or call the number on the back of your ID card for information on which Therapeutic Classes are excluded); - 20. unit dose packaging of Prescription Drugs; - 21. used for conditions and/or at dosages determined to be Experimental or Investigational, or Unproven, unless the Claims Administrator (UHC) and CenturyLink have agreed to cover an Experimental or Investigational or Unproven treatment, as defined in the Glossary section; - 22.
+Prescription Drug as a replacement for a previously dispensed Prescription Drug that was lost, stolen, broken or destroyed.
 However, Replacement Prescription Drugs are automatically available for catastrophes and natural disasters, such as floods and earthquakes.
 (Note: You have the option to appeal if an excluded drug is prescribed for a specific medical condition.
-Please reference the Claims Procedures section below for more information.); - 23. used for cosmetic purposes; and - 24. vitamins, except for the following which require a prescription: prenatal vitamins; vitamins with fluoride; and single entity vitamins
+Please reference the Claims Procedures section below for more information.); - 23. used for cosmetic purposes; and - 24. vitamins, except for the following which require a prescription:

+prenatal vitamins; vitamins with fluoride; and single entity vitamins.